-I presumed replacing the digitizer would be a relatively easy process but it turned out to be quite a difficult procedure.
+I presumed replacing the digitizer would be a relatively easy process but it turned out a difficult procedure.
 I followed an excellent video guide on YouTube which went through every detail on how to replace the glass.
 Basically you have to take out every single part of the entire tablet, then tackle the removal of the old glass which I must say requires safety glasses!
 Be very careful of the flying bits of glass (I ended up with a few cuts etc) which is unavoidable.
 Also don’t be too shy with the heat gun or hair dryer, heat that baby right up before you try to pry it off.

-I would rate the entire process about an 8/10 in regards to complexity, much harder than iPod/iPhone/iPad glass replacement.
+I would rate the entire process about an 8/10 in regards to complexity, harder than iPod/iPhone/iPad glass replacement.
 So if you are reasonably experienced then go for it, but otherwise leave it to the pros 🙂